 People Leadership: Select, develop and lead staff, consultants, and interns, and cultivate a high-performance organization.
 Create an active volunteer base

 Office Management: Maintain and upgrade technology infrastructure to better serve the needs of the organization and constituents.
 Oversee the maintenance of the organization’s constituent relationship management (CRM) system as well as financial records, physical assets, and archival information

 The right candidate will share the Alliance’s core values of community, collaboration, and responsiveness.
 The individual will display sensitivity in interacting with multiple audiences and yet be effective in articulating strong opinions and willing to take risks to become more innovative.
 The candidate will be comfortable navigating groups, organizations, and governmental agencies that may have differing agendas.

 The Asian American Arts Alliance is an Equal Opportunity Employer/M/F/D/V. Women and minorities are strongly encouraged to apply.
 Though applicants from outside the New York City area are welcome, no travel expenses or relocation compensation is offered.

 No third party recruiters please.

-Qualified and interested candidates, please be sure to submit your answers to the following brief questionnaire, cover letter and your resume to email@example.com by Monday, April 30, 2018.
+Qualified and interested candidates, please submit your cover letter, resume, and answers to the following brief questionnaire to email@example.com by Monday, April 30, 2018.

 Asian American Arts Alliance Executive Director - Candidate Questionnaire